Kim Bracey

 C. Kim Bracey is an American politician.
 She served as the 24th Mayor of York, Pennsylvania, from January 4, 2010, to January 2, 2018.
-She was the first African American mayor of the city and the second woman to hold the office.
-Betty Marshall, who was elected in 1977, served as the first female mayor of York from 1978 to 1982.
+She was the first African American mayor of the city and the second woman elected to hold the office.
+Betty Marshall, who was elected in 1977, served as the first elected female mayor of York from 1978 to 1982.
+Jessie M. Gross served as York's first female Mayor, being appointed to fill the remaining term of Mayor John L. Snyder, who died in office in October of 1969.

 Biography

 Early life

 Bracey was born in York, Pennsylvania.
 She graduated from William Penn Senior High School and attended Bloomsburg University before enlisting in the United States Air Force in 1984.
 Bracey was honorably discharged from the Air Force in 1994, reaching the rank of technical sergeant (E-6).
 She moved back to York in 1994 after leaving the Air Force and took a position with the Crispus Attucks Association.